 How to Create a Stellar Digital Portfolio

 Creating a digital portfolio is one of the most important parts of being an artist.
 A portfolio showcases your strongest works of art while informing viewers about the process and ideation behind each piece.
 It’s a great opportunity for creative self-reflection and realization.
 When assembling and presenting your portfolio, you will utilize different skills that will benefit you as an artist.
-We’ve put together some strategies that will help you develop a stellar digital portfolio that you’re confident about and excited to share.
+Learn how to create a stellar digital portfolio with these strategies.
+It will help you develop a portfolio that you’re excited to share.

 Step 1.
 Choose pieces to include.
-Choosing the art to include in your portfolio can be a challenging and lengthy process.
+Choosing the art to include in your portfolio can be a challenging and lengthy process when learning how to create a stellar digital portfolio.
 It’s arguably one of the hardest steps in making a digital portfolio.
 When selecting work to include, evaluate it for several elements and get second opinions from those around you including faculty members, classmates, seniors in your degree program, or from the SLC.
 If the points below apply to the pieces you’ve selected, they’re likely great to include in your portfolio.

 - The piece reflects work that you’d like to continue creating, either due to the style, medium, or methods used.